Declaring the Major

 In order to become an Asian Studies major, students will have to complete:

 - Asian Studies 10 (Introduction to Asia).
 Note that AS 10 is offered only in the fall.

 - One lower-division history course (choose one from History 6A, 6B, 11, 14, Southeast Asian Studies 10A or 10B, Korean 7A, 7B, South Asian 1A and 1B)

 All required courses must be taken for a letter grade.
-After you have fulfilled the above pre-requisite courses, you will need to go see the major advisor at the Undergraduate Office, 101 Stephens Hall, on Mondays and Wednesdays between 10-Noon and 1-4.
-Your major advisor will give you the paperwork needed to declare the major and put together an academic plan.
+After you have fulfilled the above prerequisite courses, you will need to go see the major advisor at the Undergraduate Office, 101 Stephens Hall, Monday-Thursday between 10-12 and 1-4 to declare.
+Please bring a completed declaration form with you.

 Transfer students will have to meet the same pre-requisites as listed above.
 If you have taken the equivalent of Asian Studies 10 or a lower-division Asia-focused History course, please send the syllabus to the major advisor at email@example.com.
 If the major advisor does not deem the courses equivalent, then you will have to take the pre-requisite courses at Cal.
 It is recommended that you finish these requirements your first semester, so that you can focus on upper-division course work.
 See above for steps on declaring the Asian Studies major.